Trauma of Divorce: 10 Powerful Islamic Practices for Recovery

 2. Understanding Qadr (Divine Decree)

 One of Islam’s core beliefs is Qadr, the understanding that everything happens by the will of Allah (SWT).
 Accepting your divorce as part of Allah’s plan can be incredibly liberating.
 It helps shift the focus from self-blame and regret to a broader perspective of growth and future possibilities.
 Remember, Allah’s plans are always in your best interest, even if painful.
+Part of why these spiritual practices matter is tied to positive religious coping.
+Research in the UAE and elsewhere shows that Muslims using positive religious coping report lower anxiety and depression during stressful life events like divorce.

 3. Establishing Regular Salah (Prayer)